NRC Leesclub Live: Bas Heijne on Madame Bovary

 The meticulous depiction of his protagonist Emma Bovary, of her affairs and of her desire for a larger life continue to inspire not only writers, playwrights, scriptwriters and graphic novelists but also new readers.
 The novel is available in Dutch, translated by Hans van Pinxteren and published by LJ Veen Klassiek.

-Michel Krielaars, editor of the NRC newspaper's books section, introduces Heijne's discussion of Madame Bovary.
+Michel Krielaars, editor of the NRC newspaper's books section, introduced Heijne's discussion of Madame Bovary.

-Right after the performance, Bas Heijne will be at Van Stockum Bookshop in the foyer.
+Right after the performance, Bas Heijne was at Van Stockum Bookshop in the foyer for a booksigning session.